-We have plenty to say about the Casper mattress, but for anyone that prefers a video format, here’s a round-up that we did a while back in which we discuss all three Casper mattresses.
+We have plenty to say about the Casper mattress, but for anyone that prefers video format, here’s a quick synopsis of who we think will like the Original Casper mattress (all-foam model).

 The online mattress industry is established enough now that it has some pretty standard policies regarding shipping, returns, trials, and the like.
 You can generally assume that bed-in-a-box companies will offer free shipping, a 100-night risk-free trial period, free returns and full refunds if you don’t like the bed, or a 10-year warranty if you do.
 Of course, some companies do put their own spin on those terms, so be sure to read all the fine print.

 Casper, however, follows those standards to a tee.
 To ensure that you’re fully informed, though, we do suggest that you read up on the terms of that warranty on Casper.com.

 As for how you actually setup your new Casper mattress, here’s a quick video on the unboxing process.
 It’s quite simple, but since your bed is compressed and rolled up in a box, it may take you a few minutes to get everything all ready to go.

 Once you’ve removed the packaging and your bed starts to decompress, it’s a good idea to let it sit out for about a full day.
 This allows it adequate time to fully decompress and off-gas.
 Since it’s wrapped in plastic, it could have a clean smell, which is completely normal and could take a few days to leave the mattress.